* It is a 64 bit dynamically linked binary, nx and aslr is enabled *

-The program uses gets() to check password from use.
-As the linux manual points out its pretty vulnerable function.
-We will check if we can overflow the buffer in the exploitation part.
+The program uses gets() to check password from user.
+As linux manual shows its a pretty vulnerable function.
+If we can control this and overflow it, that would be perfect

 Although this program has suid bit set, it doesn’t call setuid function.
-Which means we will need to call it in the exploitation if we are going to build a priviledge escalation attack.
+Which means we will need to call it manually, if we are planning to perform a privilege escalation attack

-- Which means we can’t just directly overflow the buffer and drop to shellcode.
+We can’t just directly overflow the buffer and drop to a shellcode.

 Cool, what can we do about it then ?
-We can do Ret2Libc attack of course.
+We can do Ret2Libc ofc

-Crashed the program with longer input than it supposed to take.
+Crashed the program with longer input than it supposed to take (overflowed the buffer)

 rop_chain = buf + pop_rdi + got_put + plt_put + plt_main

-Now if we recieve the next main call we will recieve the leaked offset of the function put.
+Now if we recieve the next main call we will recieve the leaked offset of the function puts.

 from pwn import *

-voila! , we succesfully called the main one more time with overwriting the RET and leaked the puts!
+We succesfully called the main one more time with overwriting the RET, leaked the puts and calculated libc address!

 Second stage will be like this.